HCC Online Faculty

 Laura M. Odwazny is a senior attorney with the Office of the General Counsel, U.S. Department of Health and Human Services.
 Odwazny’s primary client is the Office for Human Research Protections, which interprets and enforces the HHS regulations that provide protections for human research subjects.
 Odwazny also currently advises the Presidential Commission for the Study of Bioethical Issues and the HHS Office of Global Affairs.
 Throughout her 15 years with the Office of the General Counsel, Odwazny has provided legal advice to various other agencies within HHS, including the Office of the Assistant Secretary for Health, the Program Support Center Division of FOIA Services, the Health Resources and Services Administration, and the Substance Abuse and Mental Health Administration.
 Prior to her employment with HHS, Odwazny served as a law clerk to the Superior Court of Pennsylvania and the Supreme Court of Pennsylvania.
 Odwazny is a graduate of the University of Chicago and the University of Pittsburgh School of Law, and received an MA in bioethics at the University of Pittsburgh.

 Marye Isaacs Phillips is a former federal regulator with the Centers for Medicare & Medicaid Services, where she supported the regulation development and implementation of the Medicare Prescription Drug Benefit Program, including compliance and audit guides.
-Today she is health insurance compliance consultant supporting the federal government with oversight of the Marketplaces and implementation of the Affordable Care Act.
-She has developed audit materials and conducted compliance audits of insurers participating in Medicare Part C, Part D, and PACE programs.
-Previously she has provided audit preparation consultation and guidance to health insurers with regard to various markets and government programs.
+Today she is a healthcare consultant supporting the federal government with numerous oversight and compliance efforts in the Medicare, Medicaid, and Marketplace programs.
+She has developed audit materials and conducted compliance audits of entities participating in Medicare and PACE.
+Previously she provided audit preparation consultation and compliance support to health insurers, employers, and union groups with regard to various government programs.

 Rupa S. Lloyd